 Care Home Checklist

-Choosing a care home for yourself or a loved one is one of the most important decisions you will make later on in life.
+Choosing a care home for yourself or a loved one is one of the most important decisions you will make.
 You want to make sure that the home offers everything yourself or your loved one needs and is a happy, comfortable and safe place to live.
 Finding out as much as you can about a care home, the staff and its facilities, will help you make an informed decision.

 Location & building